apache/arrow-site/_posts/2022-10-07-arrow-parquet-encoding-part-2.md

 ### Parquet Repetition Levels

-T example above with 4 JSON documents can be stored in this Parquet schema
+The example above with 4 JSON documents can be stored in this Parquet schema

 ```text
 message schema {